ocrosby/obsidian/Areas/kubernetes/README.md

 - Kubernetes services provide load balancing, naming, and discovery to isolate one microservice from another.
 - Namespaces provide isolation and access control, so that each microservice can control the degree to which other services interact with it.
 - Ingress objects provide an easy-to-use frontend that can combine multiple microservices into a single externalized API surface area.

+A Kubernetes cluster consists of two types of resources:

+- The `Control Plane` coordinates the cluster
+- `Nodes` are the workers that run applications